loopwerk/loopwerk.io/content/articles/2025-12-27-home-assistant-setup.md

 ---
 tags: howto, workflow
-summary: Let's dive deeper into my Home Assistant setup.
-How do I sync everything to Apple's Home app, and how do I automate things.
+summary: A deeper look at my Home Assistant setup.
+How do I sync everything to Apple's Home app, and how do I automate my lights and heating?
 ---

 # My Home Assistant setup

 Yesterday I wrote my [review of Home Assistant](/articles/2025/home-assistant-review/) after one year of use.
 I mentioned that I sync everything to HomeKit and that I use Apple's Home app to detect when I am home, and sync this back to Home Assistant.
 I also mentioned some of my automations, but didn't explain how I actually set things up.

 This is not a general Home Assistant tutorial, and it's not the "best" or "most advanced" way to do things.
 It's simply the setup that has proven reliable for me over the past year.
-The guiding idea is simple: Apple Home for presence, voice control, and remote access; Home Assistant for logic, integrations, and automations.
-Everything below follows from that.
+The idea: Apple Home handles presence, voice control, and remote access; Home Assistant handles logic, integrations, and automations.

 ## Syncing with HomeKit